JadenArcm/Snowy-Kart/README.md

 # SRB2Kart (Snowy Build)

 This modification of [SRB2Kart](https://kartkrew.org/) was made for just one reason: Boredom.
 (And well, Vanilla SRB2 already had [one](https://github.com/JadenArcm/Snowy-Vanilla/) before this, so...)
+* Archived due to lack of motivation and Ring Racers being released.

 ## What's new?
 > - HUD Enhancements.